alt

 1. Allow access from these IPs to your server.

-2. Upload the verification file from Apple to your server as follows: https://yourdomain.com/.well-known/apple-developer-merchantid-domain-association
+2. Apple Pay verification file from Apple to your server as follows: https://yourdomain.com/.well-known/apple-developer-merchantid-domain-association.

 3. Inform your Unzer representative on which domain you are using the Apple Pay button.
 Then the onboarding process will begin on the Unzer side.
 If you have a developer domain and want to test from there, please inform us because we need to add this domain too.